+The best weighted vest can help you add extra resistance to any type of workout, including weight training, CrossFit, and even running.
 Moving mass makes muscle, and what better way to bulk up than to have said mass physically strapped to your upper body?
-A weighted vest will typically feature numerous pockets for individual weight plates or bars to be added, so you can gradually increase the load over the weeks and gently encourage muscle to build.
+A weighted vest will typically feature numerous pockets for individual weight plates or bars to be added, so you can gradually increase the load over the weeks and gently encourage the muscle-building process.

 Best weighted vests to buy right now

-Without the four extra plates, the vest weighs 6 kilos, plenty heavy enough pull ups, push ups and runs.
+Without the four extra plates, the vest weighs 6 kilos, plenty heavy enough for pull-ups, push-ups and runs.
 The chopping board-shaped weight plates weigh 1 kg each and can be inserted either at the front or the back of the vest.
-The plates do make the vest a bit more stiff, though, so less ideal for running.
+The plates do make the vest a bit stiffer, though, so less ideal for running.

-The Strength and Cross Training weighted vest has a military style look with its khaky highlights so you'd better off not walking around in shops wearing it, just in case, especially if the weight plates are added (it kind-of looks like a bulletproof vest).
+The Strength and Cross Training weighted vest sports a military-style look with its khaki highlights, so you'd better off not walking around in shops wearing it, just in case, especially if the weight plates are added (it kind of looks like a bulletproof vest).
 At least the vest is pleasant to wear: both the shoulder straps and the inner lining are padded for extra comfort.

-the only downside, if we must mention something, are the buckles: they are made of plastic so we can only assume they will break at some point, definitely sooner than if they were made of metal.
-That said, we tested the vest and it felt rather sturdy, especially for the price.
+The only downside, if we must mention something, is the buckles: they are made of plastic, so we can only assume they will break at some point, definitely sooner than if they were made of metal.
+That said, we tested the vest, and it felt rather sturdy, especially for the price.

 Available in either 10kg, 20kg or 30kg variants, this beefy vest from Mirafit is one of the most durable units on this list.
 Yes, it looks like a flak jacket, but the myriad pockets are actually for stashing individual 1kg cast iron blocks that can quickly be removed without taking the vest off.